A. G. Gaston

-Arthur George Gaston (Demopolis, Alabama, July 4, 1892 – Birmingham, Alabama, January 19, 1996) was an American entrepreneur who established businesses in Birmingham, Alabama.
+Arthur George Gaston (July 4, 1892 – January 19, 1996) was an American entrepreneur who established businesses in Birmingham, Alabama.
 He had a significant role in the movement to remove legal barriers to integration in Birmingham in 1963.
 In his lifetime, Gaston's companies were some of the most prominent African-American businesses in the American South.

 Early life

-The grandson of an enslaved person, A. G. Gaston was born July 4, 1892, in Demopolis, Alabama, to Tom and Rosa McDonald Gaston.
+The grandson of an enslaved person, A.G.
+Gaston was born on July 4, 1892, in Demopolis, Alabama to Tom and Rosa (McDonald) Gaston.
 Gaston's father died while he was still an infant.
 He grew up in a log cabin with his mother and grandparents, Joe and Idella Gaston.
 He moved to Birmingham in 1905 with the Loveman family, who employed his mother as a cook.

 Gaston's formal education ended with the 10th grade.
-After earning his certificate from the Tuggle Institute (which only went through the 10th grade), he served in the army in France during World War I and then went to work in the mines run by Tennessee Coal, Iron and Railroad Company in Fairfield, Alabama.
+After earning his certificate from the Tuggle Institute (which only went through the 10th grade), he served in the army in France during World War I and then went to work in the mines run by Tennessee Coal, Iron and Railroad Company in Fairfield and Westfield, Alabama.

 Business growth

-While working in the mines, he hit on the plan of selling lunches to his fellow miners and then branched into loaning money to them at 25 percent interest.
-It was also while working in the mines that he conceived of the idea of offering burial insurance to co-workers.
-He had noticed that mine widows would come to the mines and to local churches to collect donations in order to bury their husbands and he wondered if people would "give a few dimes into a burial society to bury their dead".
+While working in the mines, he hit on the plan of selling lunches to his fellow miners and then branched into loaning money to them at 25% interest.
+While working in the mines he also conceived of the idea of offering burial insurance to co-workers having noticed that mine widows would come to the mines and to local churches to collect donations in order to bury their husbands and he wondered if people would "give a few dimes into a burial society to bury their dead".
 As a result, Gaston formed the Booker T. Washington Burial Insurance Company in 1923, which became the Booker T. Washington Insurance Company in 1932.

-In 1938 Gaston bought and renovated a property on the edge of Kelly Ingram Park in downtown Birmingham, where, in partnership with his father-in-law, A. L. Smith, he started Smith & Gaston Funeral Home.
+In 1938, Gaston bought and renovated a property on the edge of Kelly Ingram Park in downtown Birmingham, where, in partnership with his father-in-law, A. L. Smith, he started the Smith & Gaston Funeral Home.
 Smith & Gaston sponsored gospel music programs on local radio stations and launched a quartet of its own.

-Realizing that there were not enough blacks with sufficient training to be able to work in the insurance and funeral industries, in 1939 he and his second wife, Minnie L. Gardner Gaston, established the Booker T. Washington business school.
+Realizing that there were not enough black people with sufficient training to be able to work in the insurance and funeral industries, in 1939 he and his second wife, Minnie L. Gardner Gaston, established the Booker T. Washington business school.
 (His first wife, Creola Smith Gaston, died in 1938.)
 Other Gaston enterprises included Citizens Federal Savings and Loan Association, the first black-owned financial institution in Birmingham in more than forty years.
 On July 1, 1954, Gaston opened the A.G.
-Gaston Motel on a site adjoining Kelly Ingram park.
+Gaston Motel on a site adjoining Kelly Ingram Park.